FluffyCrunch/Mini-Projects/BI/README.md

 ---

 **Note**: This is a mini-project for learning Business Intelligence concepts.
 Customize this README based on your specific BI project implementation.

-**To Do**: Add your BI analysis code to `BI.py` and update this README with specific details about your project.